DoodleIbu/mugen-armaggon/README.md

 ## TODOs

-- Random balance changes here and there
-  - Review CH state on moves
-- Look into some unimplemented mechanics
-  - Trip guard (or the lack thereof)
-  - Guaranteed throw punishes
 - Fixing projectile sound when it gets nullified by other projectiles
 - Rip TMNT:TF hit and guard sparks and replace the current ones
 - Clean up juggle code